 What’s more, is that the produced digital data enables rapid exportation to other external service providers.
 Out of the box, the unit comes with a touchpad complete with a 16:9 wide-format touch screen.
 The unit is also fully mobile, and users will not have to worry about losing their case files thanks to the 60-minute battery buffer.

 Another important feature is that the surfaces are closed, which enables faster and seamless disinfection.
-And for the clinicians running large segmented clinics, they can easily move the intraoral scanner from room to room, with the option of conducting separate scanning and designing procedures.
+And for the clinicians running large segmented clinics, can easily move the intraoral scanner from room to room, with the option of conducting separate scanning and designing procedures.

 - Clinicians can check for tooth movement before and after treatment.